seh-GAH-toh/Pumpkin-Website/docs/en/config/resource-pack.md

 # Resource Pack
-Servers can send resource packs to the client in order to change the appearance of the game on the client.
+Servers can send resource packs to clients in order to change the appearance of the game on the client.
 Pumpkin allows you to fully configure the resource pack.

 > [!TIP]
 > Minify your resource pack using [PackSquash](https://packsquash.aylas.org/)!
 This can help clients download the resource pack faster.